friedrith/abstract-syntax-tree/.slides/slides.md

 - Discover AST through a real use case
 - Understand the Typescript Compiler API
 - Won't be a complete guide
-- Methdology can be reproduced with other AST generators and use cases
+- Methodology can be reproduced with other AST generators and use cases
 - Beginner friendly
-- We will dive into the code
+- We will dive into a lot of code

 ---